-- Use green infrastructure to protect environmentally sensitive areas and integrate nature into the city.
-Innovative stormwater techniques, a healthy urban forest, additional water quality lands, and improved site design are key elements in the wise use of Austin's water resources, maintaining the region's hydrology, and adapting to Austin's future climate. - Revise Austin's development regulations and processes to promote a compact and connected city.
-Updating the land development code should improve the city's site and landscape design requirements. - Invest in a compact and connected Austin.
+- Use green infrastructure to protect environmentally sensitive areas and integrate nature into the city..
+Innovative stormwater techniques, a healthy urban forest, additional open space that helps protect water quality and improved site design are key elements in sustainable management of Austin's water resources, maintaining the region's hydrology and adapting to Austin's future climate. - Revise Austin's development regulations and processes to promote a compact and connected city.
+Updating the land development code should improve the City's site and landscape design requirements. - Invest in a compact and connected Austin.
 Maintain and upgrade existing infrastructure, including improvements to reduce water leaks.